dataformsjs/awesome-web-react/CONTRIBUTING.md

   - Category graphics in `links.json` are unicode emojis
   - You can find emojis here: https://emojipedia.org/
   - In the `README.md` file add new categories to the Content/Index first H2 section.
-- The category `Web Based Development Options` is a specialy category that can use more than one sentance per item.
+- The category `Web Based Development Options` is a special category that can use more than one sentence per item.
   - However only production-ready options that are well tested and well documented can be added.
   - Please open an issue first if you would like to submit to this category.
 - Please open an issue before submitting to `Awesome Lists` as well.